In case of large outbreak, shut office for 48 hours say new guidelines

 particular focus on lavatories, drinking and hand washing stations/areas.

 xxv.
-Cleaning and regular disinfection (using 1% sodium hypochlorite) of frequently touched surfaces (door knobs, elevator buttons, hand rails, benches, washroom

-fixtures, etc.) shall be done in office premises and in common areas
+Cleaning and regular disinfection (using 1 per cent sodium hypochlorite) of frequently touched surfaces (door knobs, elevator buttons, hand rails, benches, washroom fixtures, etc.) shall be done in office premises and in common areas

 xxvi.
 Proper disposal of face covers / masks / gloves left over by visitors and/or employees shall be ensured.